fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 30.12.2016 — Year comes to an end

+It was a nice year for analyzing JVM internal mechanisms.

+I have finished my experiment with invokedynamic and I can say it is extremely complicated and internet provides no useful examples about usage of this pretty interesting feature.
+It looks like brand new javascript engine for JVM called [Nashorn](http://www.oracle.com/technetwork/articles/java/jf14-nashorn-2126515.html) uses this feature a lot.

+This bytecode and feature was used for implementation of lambda expressions in JVM.
+And actually it is fine and techy.

+What I really dislike is a fact that there are no good ways to unload classes if you decide to create new classes in runtime.
+It is complicated process of managing classloaders or writing interpreters on top of interpretes and it is a real shame because with this problem solved JVM platform would be a much better experiment ground for dynamic languages.

 ## 29.12.2016 — One step closer to use of invokedynamic

 So first of all I need some method that can ba called a Bootstrap.
 I need a way to emit it through my program.
 Done.